-Seafair Notebook: U-1 Delta/RealTrac retooling team during national title defense
+Seafair notebook: U-1 Delta/RealTrac retooling team during national title defense

 Jones said the team skipped the race in Guntersville because of conflicts driver Andrew Tate had with Grand Prix races in Canada.

 Tate said it was disappointing to essentially hand over the title without a fight.
-Having no points from the first race makes defending nearly impossible to repeat.
+Having no points from the first race makes defending a national title nearly impossible.

 Tate drove the boat to a second-place finish in the final.
 He won the title last year via penalty.